mcwhittemore/node-hooks/readme.md

 ### hooks add

 Adds an npm module to the local hooks project if the `hook module's` package.json fits the `hook-module specification` below.
-By default the module will be added to the hook specified in the module's package.json "default-hook" parameter and to the project's package.json dependencies parameter.
+By default the module will be added to the hook specified in the module's package.json "default-hook" parameter and to the project's package.json devDependencies parameter.

 #### Options